pallavjhawar/help.supportbee.com/_posts/2011-12-30-forwarding-your-support-emails.markdown

 Here's how you can do it:

 1. Find your forwarding address in Admin > Email Setup and copy it.
+2. A default forwarding address is generated for primary support address.
 2. Follow the instructions at [http://support.google.com/mail/bin/answer.py?hl=en&answer=10957](http://support.google.com/mail/bin/answer.py?hl=en&answer=10957) and use the forwarding address that you copied above.
 3. Open your SupportBee account and find the forwarding confirmation message from Gmail in the tickets page.
 4. Click the verification link in that message.